Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

 \begin{definition} [Two versions of points in special position] Fix $n>0$ and a degree $\Delta$ such that $ n=|\Delta|-1 $ (i.e.\ so that the source and target of $\ev$ have the same dimension and we expect a finite number of curves of degree $ \Delta $ through $n$ given points).
 A collection $Q=(Q_1,\ldots,Q_n)$ of $n$ points in $\R^2$ is said to be \begin {itemize} \item \textit {in special position (v1)} if $\ev^{-1}(Q)$ is infinite; \item \textit {in special position (v2)} if $\ev^{-1}(Q)$ is infinite or intersects the codimension-1 skeleton of $\M_{0,n}^{\tn{lab}} (\R^2,\Delta)$. \end {itemize} Otherwise we say that $Q$ is \textit {in general position} (for (v1) or (v2)).
 As $\ev$ is linear on each cone of $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$, note that $\ev^{-1}(Q)$ being infinite is equivalent to saying that the map $\ev$ is not injective on (at least) one cone of $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ that intersects $ \ev^{-1}(Q) $. \end{definition}

 \begin{remark} Version (v2) is typically used for enumerative purposes: fix a point configuration $Q$ of points in general position (v2) and consider curves $C$ in $\ev^{-1}(Q)$, which contain only $3$-valent vertices.
-We assign a multiplicity $\mult(C)$ to each curve $C$ (see e.g.\ \cite{GKM}).
-It can then be shown that $\sum_{C \in \ev^{-1}(Q)} \mult(C)$ is independent of the choice of $Q$; it's an invariant. \end{remark}
+We assign a multiplicity $\mult(C)$ to each curve $C$ (see for example \cite{GKM}).
+It can then be shown that $\sum_{C \in \ev^{-1}(Q)} \mult(C)$ is independent of the choice of $Q$; it is an invariant. \end{remark}

-\begin{remark} [Welschinger invariants as intersection products] Inspired by \cite{MR}, one could hope to write real enumerative invariants, e.g.\ Welschinger invariants, as intersection products of adequate cycles in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$.
+\begin{remark} [Welschinger invariants as intersection products] Inspired by \cite{MR}, one could hope to write real enumerative invariants, for example Welschinger invariants, as intersection products of adequate cycles in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$.
 Contrarily to the classical situation, the part of $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ corresponding to real $n$-marked rational projective curves has the same dimension as $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$.
 Hence, in order to impose some incidence conditions to these curves (like point, line or Psi-conditions) we would have to intersect a cycle of codimension $0$ in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ with pull-backs of rational functions cutting out points, lines, or Psi-classes.
 For real curves, this cycle should be different from $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$, which corresponds to the case of complex curves.
-But proposition \ref{mir} states that such a cycle cannot exist. \end{remark}
+But Proposition \ref{mir} states that such a cycle cannot exist. \end{remark}

 We now want to derive formulas for the locus in $ \R^{2n} $ of points in special position, for both versions (v1) and (v2).